The Secret Test

 I don’t have a fear of intimacy, but over time I have become aware that a guy needs to desire me as a whole, not what he thinks the physical and sexual attributes may represent.

 Where do I think this comes from?
-I’m not sure exactly where it originated but when people make a fuss of the physicality’s, whilst it is complimentary, it is superficial and because every guy has made a fuss of the physicality’s, something within must have said that guys don’t want to get to know ME.
-They want to know what they feel like knowing, what they think I should be based on my physical attributes, and live off the dream.
-Every guy I date or end up in a relationship is attracted to the physical attributes and the apparent personality that goes with it such as ambitious, outgoing, apparently secure and self assured and self reliant, but that’s not what they want to actually go out with.
-Once they snare me, they want me to be less ambitious, less outgoing, less secure, and dependent on them sending a signal to me that whatever I have isn’t good enough.
+I’m not sure exactly where it originated but when people make a fuss of physical appearance, whilst it is complimentary, it is superficial and because every guy has made a fuss of it, something within must have said that guys don’t want to get to know ME.
+They want to know what they feel like knowing, what they think I ‘should’ be based on my physical attributes, and live off the dream.
+Every guy I date or end up in a relationship with is attracted to the physical attributes and the apparent personality that goes with it, such as “ambitious”, “outgoing”, apparently secure and self-assured and self-reliant, but that’s not what they want to actually go out with.
+Once they snare me, they want me to be less ambitious, less outgoing, less secure, and instead, dependent on them, sending a signal to me that whatever I have am isn’t good enough.

 It’s like a merry-go-round of insecurity and validation of jacked up notions.